txt/guru26spr/docs/submit/six.md

 - docs/: Dedicated folder for detailed project documentation see Creating a default community health file on GitHub Docs.
 - tests/: Your test code, will calls your src/hello.py files.

-Write a python package
+## Write a python package

 - Write a pyproject.toml file that enables local install (using `python3 -m pip install -e .`)
 - Change directories far away from your code and show you can run your code.

-W
+- Get an account at

+pip install twine build
+python -m build
+twine upload --repository testpypi dist/*
+Check it worked:
+bashpip install --index-url https://test.pypi.org/simple/ your-package-name